serieall/forum-auth/readme.md

 This project handle the connection between SérieAll and the PHPBB forum.
 It cannot be run separately from SérieAll as the database will be the same.

+To read data session, the APP_KEY should be the same as serieall project.

 ## Prerequisites

 - Linux system